hafkensite/usbrgb/README.md

 # Host software

 The provided arduino code acts as a serial interface.
-When 3 bytes are sent, they will be read as RGB value and both led's will be set to that color.
+When 3 bytes are sent, they will be read as RGB value and both LED's will be set to that color.
 If 6 bytes are sent, the first 3 are for the top LED, the second 3 for the bottom.

 ## Shell script
 The provided `colors.sh` shows how to set a color.
 An other option is to send some random values using `head -c3 /dev/urandom > /dev/ttyACM0`